sirkubax/couchbase-server-ansible/macosx/README.md

 ## Notes

+0. The project is confirmed to function with the following software versions:
+ * Ansible version 1.4.3
+ * VirtualBox version 4.3.6
+ * Vagrant version 1.4.2
 1. The project uses CentOS 6.4 and Ubuntu 12.04 as these are the supported platforms which are listed on the Couchbase Server package downloads page (CentOS 6 and Ubuntu 12.04 to be specific)